steipete/PSTCollectionView/README.md

 ## Animations

 Thanks to Sergey Gavrilyuk ([@octogavrix](https://twitter.com/octogavrix)), animations are supported.
-It's not perfect yet (e.g. the LineExample is not perfect), but it's a great start.
+It's not perfect yet (see LineExample), but it's a great start.

 ## ARC